shawdm/darrenshaw_org/cv.md

 ## One more thing
 Fashion and portrait photographer, published in fashion, hair and beauty magazines, Guardian, BBC.
 Shot the cover of ....

+## Opinions
+I believe that a successful innovation project is dependent on identifying the key problems that needs to be solved, being open to other peoples ideas, tackling the difficult parts early and finding a way to communicate what has been achieved.